geoserver/geoserver/doc/en/user/source/extensions/monitoring/reference.rst

    * - Resources
      - Names of resources (layers, processes, etc...) specified as part of the request.
      - List of String
+   * - Resources processing times in milliseconds.
+     - Rendering times for resources.
+     - List of Numeric
+   * - Labels Processing Time
+     - Processing time in milliseconds for the labels of all resources listed.
+     - Numeric
    * - Bounding box
      - The bounding box specified as part of the request.
 In some cases this is not possible to obtain this reliable, an example being a complex WFS query with a nested "BBOX" filter.
      - List of Numeric

 GeoIP
 -----